Last updated on January 25th, 2020 at 02:00 pm

 “I have no idea what my wheel P.C.D. is, nor do I know how to calculate it”, is an answer we frequently hear from customers.

 The two main components for deciding on the installation of new wheels are PCD and wheel or rim offset.
 The video below quickly identifies how to calculate wheel or rim offset.

 Technically, Pitch Circle Diameter (P.C.D.) is the diameter of the circle which passes through the centre of the wheel studs, wheel bolt holes, wheel rim holes or the bolt pattern.
 This information is particularly useful for selecting the correct alloy wheel rim.

-Vehicle manufacturers have difficulty providing a wheel offset size because of changes in tyre size.
+Vehicle manufacturers have difficulty providing a wheel offset size because car buyers often change the tyre size.

 P.C.D. or wheel stud pattern is needed when you wish to replace a worn axle, hub, drums or disc rotors.